Govind-jha/data-visualization-d3/Readme.md

  % python -m SimpleHTTPServer [port-number]
 ```

-Now open index.html in any modern web browser.

 Key Features
 --------------------------------------------------------------------------
-Scroll Up/Down to Zoom In/Out the canvas.
 Expanding and collapsing of nodes is achieved by clicking on the desired node.
 Dragging can be performed on any node other than root (flare).
 Dropping can be done on any node.
-Panning can either be done by dragging a node towards an edge.
+Panning can either be done by dragging an empty part of the SVG around or dragging a node towards an edge.
-Create, Update and Delete nodes.